ghent360/Marlin/README.md

 ## This is a fork of the official Marlin code.
 Original code location: https://github.com/MarlinFirmware/Marlin.git

-This repo is an attempt to port Marlin to STM32 F4 based board.
+This repo is a port of Marlin to STM32 F4 MCU.
 I'm using Nucleo-F446RE as a test platform.
-My current plan is to develop a cape or a shield for the Nucleo board.
-Plans for the board: https://github.com/ghent360/PrntrBoard.git
+I have an addon board for the NUCLEO that converts it to a 3D printer controller in similar fashion how RAMPS addon works with an arduino board.
+Plans for the addon board: https://github.com/ghent360/PrntrBoard.git.
+Bothe the board and this firmware are functional.

-Forst thing first - this code does not yet work.
-I was recently only able to compile it without errors, so don't get your hopes up.
+I was able to print a few object with this code, it is not guaranteed bug free, but it is comparable to the official Marlin bugfix-2.x branch in terms of what works and what does not.

 I'm using Arduino 1.8.5 with the official STM32 support library from this link https://github.com/stm32duino/Arduino_Core_STM32

-You can compile the code with the Arduino IDE, but I found that process to be quite unfriendly, so I use the stm32f4.sh script to invoke the arduino compiler from the command line.
-The script is coded to my linux machine folders, so you'll have to adapt it to your environment.
+You can compile the code with the Arduino IDE or Visual Studio Code with an Arduino extension installed.

 ## ~Happy hacking